 The cryptocurrency market delivered one of its strongest performances in weeks, adding over $90 billion in total market capitalization within just 15 hours of trading.
-Bitcoin climbed 4.8% to reach $72,867, while global stock indices tumbled sharply amid escalating geopolitical tensions in the Middle East.
+Bitcoin climbed 4.8% to reach $72,867, while global stock indices tumbled sharply as a result of escalating geopolitical tensions in the Middle East.

 Bitcoin and Ethereum lead the rally